How to install SQL Server database for SonarQube -

 Connection String

-Microsoft JDBC driver cones bundled with SonarQube.
+Microsoft JDBC driver comes bundled with SonarQube.
 In the sonar.properties file in the conf folder, uncomment the section with JDBC user and password.

 sonar.jdbc.username